nemothorx/neon-git/README.md

 ## NOTES/BUGS
 * Using "eval" method without a param will silently prompt for input, and then silently fail regardless of input.
 * Filenames take precedence over other interpretations of the input string
-  * Thus it's impossible to use "status" "now" or "return" if a file by that name exists in the PWD.
+  * Thus it's impossible to use "status" "now" "return" or "reset" if a file by that name exists in the PWD.
 Workaround: Change PWD first